-In the mid-June 2018 and late June 2018 editions of Accounting Alert we examined the first step of that five-step process in greater depth, and in the July 2018 and September 2018 editions of Accounting Alert we looked at the complexities of the second step.
-In this article, we look at the difficulties associated with the third step of the five step model.
+In the mid-June 2018 and late June 2018 editions of Accounting Alert we examined the first step of that five-step process in greater depth, in the July 2018 and September 2018 editions we looked at the complexities of the second step, and in the November 2018 edition we started looking at the third step.
+In this article, we look at some examples of how step three of the IFRS 15 five-step model works.

 Determining the transaction price in a contract with a customer